MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 	Add-AadrmKeyVaultKey -KeyVaultKeyUrl "https://contosorms-kv.vault.azure.net/keys/contosorms-byok/aaaabbbbcccc111122223333"

 When you run this command, it verifies that your Azure RMS tenant can access this key in Key Vault.

+If you later need to confirm which key your Azure RMS tenant key is using in Azure Key Vault, use the [Get-AadrmKeys](https://msdn.microsoft.com/library/dn629420.aspx) Azure RMS cmdlet.

+If you need to confirm that the key URL is set correctly in Azure RMS, in Azure Key Vault, you can run [Get-AzureKeyVaultKey](https://msdn.microsoft.com/library/dn868053.aspx) to see the key URL.

 ## Next steps